OAbouHajar/projectEIH/eih-front-end-webapp/README.md

     $ export DB_FILE_URL='https://<YOU-PROJECT-NAME-ON-FIREBASE>.firebaseio.com/<THE-JSON-FILE-NAME-ON-FIREBASE>.json'
 ```

-> For more detailes about Google firebase and Google Address autocomplete and how to get this API_KEYS and Tokens, You have to register and read Google docomentations
+> For more detailes about Google firebase and Google Address autocomplete and how to get this API_KEYS and Tokens, You have to register and read Google docomentations.
 * ([Goolge Firebase](https://firebase.google.com/))
 * ([Goolge Maps API](https://cloud.google.com/maps-platform/))